Deep Probabilistic Supervision for Image Classification: Methodology

 so in the limit we have that

 i.e. the weight of new observations converges to $1-\gamma$ exponentially.
-In the case of non-zero $\epsilon$, and if we initialize at the fixed point $A_i^0=\frac{1}{1-\gamma}$ for $\gamma$ close to $1$, BSD will approximate label smoothing \citep{szegedy2016rethinking}.
+In the case of non-zero $\epsilon$, and if we initialize at the fixed point $A_i^0=\frac{1}{1-\gamma}$ for $\gamma$ close to $1$, DPS approximates label smoothing \citep{szegedy2016rethinking}.

-Related self-distillation methods can be interpreted as special cases of BSD.
-Conventional training corresponds to taking $c \to \infty$, which fixes the target distribution and prevents Bayesian updating.
-In this limit, the framework reduces to standard distribution matching, as KL-divergence and cross-entropy are equivalent under fixed one-hot targets.
-PS-KD \citep{kim2021self} is recovered by setting $\gamma = 0$, so that only the most recent prediction contributes to the target.
+Similarly, PS-KD \citep{kim2021self} is recovered by setting $\gamma = 0$, so that only the most recent prediction contributes to the target.
 DLB \citep{shen2022self} performs the same Bayesian update as PS-KD but applies it at the mini-batch level rather than epoch-wise.
 Meanwhile, TE \citep{laine2016temporal} corresponds to assuming an improper prior (a zero vector) and applying an explicit weighting schedule to the accumulated evidence.
-Although these methods differ from BSD in that they include a supervised loss term based on one-hot labels, apply temperature scaling or modify the loss function, all of them implicitly construct a target distribution from an accumulation of past predictions.
-BSD makes this shared structure explicit by interpreting it as Bayesian evidence aggregation under a Dirichlet prior.
+Although these methods differ from DPS in that they include a supervised loss term based on one-hot labels, apply temperature scaling or modify the loss function, all of them implicitly construct a target distribution from an accumulation of past predictions.
+DPS makes this shared structure explicit by interpreting it as Bayesian evidence aggregation under a Dirichlet prior.